 Having delved into this topic, two things became clear.
 First, such advice is most often proffered toward beginner writers, something which both Neff and Defreitas acknowledge.
 Less experienced writers, still learning how to make their writing flow, tend toward verbosity.
-Second, much like all the items on this no means exhaustive list, “show versus tell” seems to suffer from either misapplication or strict over-adherence.
+Second, much like all the items on this by no means exhaustive list, “show versus tell” suffersi from either misapplication or strict over-adherence.
 It seems that the more novice writers may need a more precise understanding of the advice provided, as well as permission to view such advice as a guideline to learning how to better self-edit.

 For Your Consideration: Personal Preferences, Specific Information, and Context

 Yet, some writing advice resists categorization, especially when presented outside its original context.
 For example, several quotes by Elmore Leonard surfaced in my research, some of which other writers found objectionable.[**] When I specifically searched for his writing advice, I found an article that he wrote for the New York Times.
 The rules he shares are his take on how he chooses to remain invisible as a writer, something he acknowledges won’t work for all writers.
 And most of those rules include successful exceptions (albeit from other authors).
 So, it’s really about his writing aesthetics, which he offers should they prove useful to other writers, even those more visible writers.

 Then there are writers whose advice seem to lack mooring without context: